-Currently, Amazon's network is focused around connecting UK, Germany, Italy, France and Spain.
+Currently, Amazon's network is focused around connecting UK, Germany, Italy, France, and Spain.
 Amazon has increased its investment in Leipzig, leading to additional intra-European connectivity but so far, there has not been any intercontinental traffic.
 In the last year, Amazon has started flying to Belfast in Northern Ireland and has increased frequencies across its key cities of Paris, Madrid, Cologne and Barcelona.
-Amazon's network expansion in Italy in the last twelve months is also noteworthy, with the addition of Rome, Cagliari and Catania.
-It's air network facilities are smaller than in the US - for example it's Leipzig facility is only a quarter of the size of its new Cincinnati facility.
+Amazon's network expansion in Italy in the last twelve months is also noteworthy, with the addition of Rome, Cagliari, and Catania to the map.
+Its air network facilities are smaller than in the US - for example its Leipzig facility is only a quarter of the size of its new Cincinnati facility.